Equivalence of additive and parametric pinning control protocols for systems of weakly coupled oscillators: Introduction

-In this work, we study networks of Stuart--Landau oscillators, which provide the normal form for limit-cycle dynamics near a Hopf bifurcation \cite{Kuramoto,nakao2014complex}.
-For weakly coupled systems, the {multi-dimensional} dynamics of each oscillator can be reduced to a {single-dimensional} phase equation using the phase reduction~\cite{nakao2016phase,monga2019phase}.
+In this work, we study networks of Stuart--Landau (SL) oscillators, which provide the normal form for limit-cycle dynamics near a Hopf-Andronov bifurcation \cite{Kuramoto,nakao2014complex}.
+For weakly coupled systems, the {multi-dimensional} dynamics of each oscillator can be reduced to a {single-dimensional} phase equation using the phase reduction method~\cite{nakao2016phase,monga2019phase}.
 In this approximation, each oscillator $i$ is represented solely by its phase $\vartheta_i \in [0,2\pi)$.
 The phase reduction allows us to analyze the dynamics in a lower-dimensional framework while preserving essential features of the synchronization behavior, as long as the coupling and the perturbations involved are weak.

-{Using this framework, we implement both additive and parametric pinning control and show that the two protocols are equivalent for the phase model. } Moreover, we numerically show that, when the validity conditions of the phase reduction are satisfied (i.e., weak coupling and weak perturbations), the two protocols produce equivalent results also for the non-reduced models.
+Using this framework, we implement both additive and parametric pinning control and show that the two protocols are equivalent for the phase model.
+Moreover, we numerically show that, when the validity conditions of the phase reduction are satisfied (i.e., weak coupling and weak perturbations), the two protocols produce equivalent results also for the non-reduced models.
+The method developed has not only a theoretical interest, but can prove useful in applications when the control of synchronization is important.

 In the next Section we introduce the model, while in Sec. \ref{sec:phase_red} we discuss the theory of phase reduction.
 After having introduced the pinning protocols in Sec. \ref{sec:pinning}, we show that they are equivalent for phase models in Sec. \ref{sec:equiv}, where we also numerically show the equivalence also for non-reduced model, right before concluding and laying down possible future directions of investigation.